World News

 Avoid using excessive amounts of cooking spray or oils when baking.
 This can create a sticky residue that’s difficult to clean.

-Regularly wipe the oven’s interior to get rid of any crumbs or dirt.
+Regularly wipe the oven’s interior to remove any crumbs or dirt.
 This will help the stove remain clean, which is also great for avoiding spills and other accidents.

 Use a damp cloth to wipe down the exterior of your oven.
 This will prevent dirt from getting stuck in tiny crevices between buttons or other parts that can be difficult to clean by hand.